Mazda's CX-5 is a mid-sized SUV with a loyal following. Jonathan Crouch checks out the improved version of this MK2 model to find out why.

 Ten Second Review

-The second generation version of Mazda's CX-5 mid-sized SUV has been lightly improved.
-As before, it's a good compromise between a Nissan Qashai-style family Crossover and a Toyota RAV4-style SUV, offering good driving dynamics, efficient running costs and decent practicality.
+The second generation version of Mazda's CX-5 mid-sized SUV has been lightly improved, with mild hybrid tech added to the petrol engine range, delivering improved economy and lower emissions.
+As before, this model represents a good compromise between a Nissan Qashai-style family Crossover and a Toyota RAV4-style SUV, offering good driving dynamics, efficient running costs and decent practicality.
 This may not be the first car you consider in this sector, but try one and you might just think it to be the best.

 The CX-5 has proved to be a crucial car for Mazda.
 Launched in 2012 relatively early on in the current craze for mid-sized SUV and Crossover models, it's since sold prodigiously.
 To the point where this model line now accounts for a quarter of all the Japanese brand's global sales.
 Over 1.5 million CX-5s have been sold worldwide, with 32,000 examples having found UK owners.

-Will those people continue to like this sharp-looking second generation version, now usefully revised?
+Will those people continue to like this updated second generation version, now usefully revised?
 It'll be interesting to see.
-The engine-ware has been lightly updated as part of the minor update we're looking at here, with improvements in efficiency and refinement.
-Plus there's better infotainment provision and this CX-5 is now better connected.
+There's 24v Mazda M Hybrid mild-hybrid technology across all the petrol models and range of fresh higher-value trim designations.
 All of which this car will need to stay competitive in the face of crowded competition for sales of cars of this kind.
 Let's judge this Mazda on its merits.

-Like many new-era Mazda models, this one's a product of the company's 'Jinba-Ittai' 'car-and-driver-as-one' philosophy which aims to deliver more focused levels of levels of driver engagement and comfort.
-This time round, particular attention has been paid to reducing noise and vibration within the cabin.
-Plus a 15% improvement in torsional body rigidity, along with refinements to the steering, suspension and brakes, all contribute to an improvement in the handling precision that marked out the previous model.
-Further helping in this regard is a freshly introduced 'GVC' 'G-Vectoring Control' torque vectoring system that transfers traction to the wheel most needing it when you're going at speed through tight corners.
+Like many new-era Mazdas, this one's a product of the company's 'Jinba-Ittai' 'car-and-driver-as-one' philosophy which aims to deliver more focused levels of levels of driver engagement and comfort.
+Further helping in this regard is a 'GVC' 'G-Vectoring Control' torque vectoring system that transfers traction to the wheel most needing it when you're going at speed through tight corners.

 And off road prowess?
 Well, as with the systems employed by most of its rivals, this car has a set-up in which the torque is automatically split according to the terrain you're on, so it can direct 100% of drive to the front wheels in normal conditions, with up to 50% then directed to the rear wheels if slip is detected.